ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

     oligoFAR matches way.

     Input is processed by batches of size controlled by option -B.
-    Reads to match are hashed (one window per read, preferrably at the 5' end) with a window size controlled by option -w.
+    Reads to match are hashed (one window (unless option -N is used) per read, preferrably at the 5' end) with a window size controlled by option -w.
     Option -n controls how many mismatches are allowed within hashed values.
     Option -a controls how many ambiguous bases withing a window of a read may be hashed independently to mismatches allowed.
 Low quality 3' ends of the reads may be clipped.
 Low complexity (controlled by -F argument) and low quality reads may be ignored.

     OligoFAR may use different implementations of the hash table (see -H): vector (uses a lot of memory, but is faster for big batches) and